minimonomana/ShellCheck/example.md

-This is obviously very simple and really just a test.
+This is very very bad and really dumb.